 Password: You can enter a secure password or use the Password Generator.

 Access Type: Choose Public if this is a public newsletter and you would like the archives of the list to be publically available and allow anyone to register on the mailing list.
 If this is private company list, then you can choose Private.
-Private list is not advertised or listed on the mailing list page and only the admin of the mailing list approves subscriptions to it.
+Private list is not advertised or listed on the mailing list page and only the admin (and the assigned delegates) of the mailing list approves subscriptions to it.

 When you create a public mailing list it will be shown that anyone can subscribe to it.
 When you create a private list, it will show up as follows: